tsupplis/cpm86-crossdev/README.md

 > [!WARNING]
 > The Micro Focus Level II COBOL V2.1 (Micro Focus Limited) tools licensing is unclear; their usage is left to the discretion of the end user.

+> [!WARNING]
+> The TDL BASIC 3.05 (Technical Design Labs) tools licensing is unclear; their usage is left to the discretion of the end user.

 ## Prerequisites